ceciliabarudi/aha/README.md

 - Player - create Constructor
 - Game - new Player
 - Player - eventListener for movement
+- Player - checkCollisionWithBorder and make it stop
 - Idea - create Constructor
 - Game - push new Idea to ideas array
 - Idea - movement